-The 23-mile Anne route is suitable for all ages, but riders aged 16 or under must be accompanied by an adult (aged 18 or over) throughout the event.
+The 29.2 mile (Anne), 23.7 mile (Branwell) and 9.9 mile (Patrick) routes are suitable for all ages though riders aged 16 or under must be accompanied by an adult (aged 18 or over) throughout the event.

 The entry fee for the Bronte Sportive is non-transferable and non-refundable.
 Due to unexpected health and safety reasons on the day, the Bronte Sportive organisers reserve the right to adjust the route to account for unforeseen conditions (for example, flooding).

 The organisers retain the right to make a change to the advertised start times and make them staggered.
 Please note that staggering will not effect the participants race time as the organisers will record their time from when they cross over the start and finish line.

 By participating, participants agree to take part in post-event publicity which may include interviews, photography and/or filming for Sue Ryder internal communications, sport Keighley publicity and local and/or national media.
 Sue Ryder will endeavour not to use any photographs, images or likenesses of children aged 16 or under.